RobbeDHondt/Kelvin-Helmholtz-CMfAA/SimCode/SimReport.md

 and check which one runs the longest (and some other variables?) to set one scheme as a benchmark to compare against.

+**(Robbe)** The way I understand it, is that we search for the "least artificial" flux scheme (on the AMRVAC site) and combine it with a high order timestepper (probably `fivestep ssprk5`) and a highly accurate slope limiter, and take the results of this simulation (possibly with a small timestep & gridsize) as benchmark result.
+However, we don't *need* to make a benchmark result, we can also just compare a bunch of methods with one another.

 It's normal that at lower Reynolds number, less vortices are formed than the setup predicts.

+### On numerical artefacts

 When we solve the incompressible case, some strange lines pop up in our visualisation of the vorticity.
 This is a numerical artefact: it has something to do with sound speed and energy dissipation, but I did not get it entirely so I hope Jack can give us some resource on that.

+**(Robbe)** What I have written about these strange lines:
+- They are shocks (resulting from speeds higher than the sound speed).
+This corresponds to energy leaking from the system (?), and is therefore non-physical behavior.
+- In the incompressible case (no energy equation), you normally can't go above the sound speed (i.e. you can't add pressure to the system).
+- Making the problem compressible (i.e. adding the energy equation) removes the issue of the sound speed.

 The reason why the paper does not show these artefacts, has to do with the fact that they solve the problem with a program specifically written for this problem.
 So they have a specific way to handle velocity which